annasajkh/ChaosCompany/ChaosCompany/README.md

 What did i add / change
-- Chaotic enemy can you spot it?
+- Chaotic enemy, can you spot it?
-- Chaotic item it's actually op
+- Chaotic item, is it worth it? who knows!
+- Move enemy, watch out! don't move!
 - The company monster really doesn't like noises
-- And much more thing that i change and i'm not going to spoil it, good luck!
+- And much more things that i change that i'm not going to spoil, good luck!

 Thank you for all my friends who tested the mod Leeroy, Rogue, Tye, Coco, NightCat, Lomnk, Bill, Frick, Sade, Bnw, Bambaratatata, Sorazuki, NyuDairy, kirboi, and Zzz